-Buy a Visitor Oyster card, Oyster card, Travelcard or use a contactless payment card to get the best value as cash is the most expensive way to pay.
-Find more information, including how to get tickets, with this guide to Oyster cards and travelcards in London.
+Buy a Visitor Oyster card*, Oyster card, Travelcard or use a contactless payment card to get the best value.
+A Visitor Oyster card is cheaper to purchase than a regular Oyster card and can be sent to you home address before you arrive in London.
 Check out this guide to cheap travel for more money-saving tips when travelling in London.

-If you plan on travelling around London to do some sightseeing and visit some of London's best attractions, why not get a London Pass and save even more money.
+If you plan on travelling around London to do some sightseeing and visit some of London's best attractions, a London Pass* could save you money.

 Is there a London Tube map?

 Devised in 1933 by Harry Beck, the London Underground map is a 20th-century design classic.
-It's very useful and clearly indicates the general directions used to designate trains (north, south, east or westbound), with all interchanges clearly shown.
+It's useful and clearly indicates the general directions taken by the trains (north, south, east or westbound), with all interchanges clearly shown.

 Are free London Tube maps and guides available?

 Transport for London (TfL) produces free maps and guides to help you get around.
-You can pick up a London Underground Map upon arrival at any London Tube station.
-London Travel Information centres sell tickets and provide free maps.
-There are centres at all Heathrow Airport terminals, major stations in London and at Tourist Information Centres.
+You can pick up a London Underground map upon arrival at any London Tube station.
+London Travel information centres sell tickets and provide free maps, and you'll find centres at Victoria, Piccadilly Circus and King's Cross & St Pancras stations, as well as at Tourist Information Centres.

-Travelling around London on the Tube?
-Here are some other useful tips that will make your journey more enjoyable and efficient:
+Here are some useful tips for travelling on the Tube to make your journey more enjoyable and efficient.

-- Check the front of the train for the correct destination
+- Check the front of the train for the destination.

-- Move down inside the Tube carriages while travelling, so you don't block the doorways for other passengers
+- Move down inside the Tube carriages while travelling so you don't block the doorway for other passengers.

-- Stand behind the yellow line whilst waiting for the train on the platform
+- Stand behind the yellow line while waiting on the platform.

 - Mind the gap!